 In this section, I suggest you exit in Paw Paw and you will find St Julian and Warner Vineyards near one another on Kalamazoo Street.

 Warner Vineyards – The Paw Paw Winery and Tasting Room is a unique setting in the refurbished city Waterworks building.
 They also have tasting rooms in Holland, New Buffalo, Marshall and South Haven.
-Tastings are $8 for 5 samples.

 Wines are priced between $10 and $35 per bottle.
 They offer an interesting mix of wines including some sassy blends.
 Their cranberry and white wine blend called Holiberry is quiet tasty and makes a nice base for a crantini.
 They have all the standards along with Sparkling wines and Port.

 St. Julian Winery & Distillery – St. Julian has several locations throughout the state of Michigan (Dundee, Paw Paw and Frankenmuth).
 There used to be one about 10 minutes from us which is how we became familiar with their wines.
-They are very commercial and you can find many of their wines in local stores.
+They are very commercial and you can find many of their wines in local Michigan stores.
 It is still fun to visit.
-You get to taste the wines you see in the store before buying them and the ones that you can only find in their Tasting rooms.
+You get to taste the wines you see in the store before buying them plus try the ones that you can only find in their Tasting rooms.
 You will find they have a huge selection of wine giftware and companion foods for sale as well.

-A Standard Tasting is $7 per person for 6 tastes and a logo glass to take home.
 The tasting rooms are large and can hold a lot of people at one time.
 In addition to their regular wine selections, they are well known for their sparkling juices.
 My kids thought it was the best thing when they got a bottle to share during the holidays.

 St. Julian makes Port and Sherry along with distilled products which include Brandy, Rum, Gin and Vodka.
 They have Kosher wine and a big line of affordable table wines at $8 to $12 per bottle.
 But they also have a higher quality line called Braganini Reserve which ranges in price from $16 to $28 per bottle.

 There are a LOT of wineries to explore in this area.
 From small family run wineries to big commercial operations.
 There is bound to be a style that fit’s your Wine Tasting style.
 It’s great that they broke the Trail into smaller Sections so you can focus on one area at a time.
 If you are a native to Michigan, plan some day trips to this area (maybe spring and fall) and visit a few wineries each time.
 If you are not, plan a long weekend and book a room in the St. Joseph area to use as your base camp.
-In addition to wineries, this area boasts beautiful beaches, breweries and a great dining selection.
+In addition to wineries, this area boasts beautiful beaches, breweries and great dining options.